 i) The derivative transactions are conducted in accordance with the extant guidelines of Reserve Bank of India.

-a) The Bank has put in place an appropriate structure and organization for management of Risk, which includes Treasury Department, Asset Liability Management Committee and Risk Management Committee of the Board.
+a) The bank has put in place an appropriate structure and organization for management of risk, which includes Treasury Department, Asset Liability Management

-b) Derivative transactions carry Market Risk (arising from adverse movement in interest rates), Credit Risk (arising from probable counter party failure), Liquidity Risk (arising from failure to meet funding requirements or execute the transaction at a reasonable price), Operational Risk, Regulatory Risk and Reputation Risk.
-The Bank has laid down policies, set in place appropriate control systems to assess the Risks associated in using derivatives and proper Risk reporting and mitigation systems are in place to monitor all Risks relating to derivative transactions.
-The IRS transactions were undertaken with only Banks as counter party and well within the exposure limit approved by the Board of Bank for each counter party.
+b) Derivative transactions carry Market Risk (arising from adverse movement in interest rates), Credit risk (arising from probable counter party failure), Liquidity risk (arising from failure to meet funding requirements or execute the transaction at a reasonable price), Operational risk, Regulatory risk and Reputation risk.
+The Bank has laid down policies, set in place appropriate control systems to assess the risks associated in using derivatives and proper risk reporting and mitigation systems are in place to monitor all risks relating to derivative transactions.
+The IRS transactions were undertaken with only Banks

-c) Derivatives are used by the Bank for trading and hedging.
-The Bank has an approved policy in force for derivatives and has set necessary limits for the use of derivatives and the position is continuously monitored.
-The value and maturity of the hedges which are used only as back to back or to hedge Bank's Balance Sheet has not exceeded that of the underlying exposure.
+c) Derivatives are used by the bank for trading and hedging.
+The bank has an approved policy in force for derivatives and has set necessary limits for the use of derivatives and the position is continuously monitored.
+The value and maturity of the hedges which are used only as back to back or to hedge bank's Balance Sheet has not exceeded that of the underlying exposure.

-d) The accounting policy for derivatives has been drawn up in accordance with Reserve Bank of India guidelines, as disclosed in Schedule 17 - Significant Accounting Policies (Policy No.6).
+d) The accounting policy for derivatives has been drawn up in accordance with RBI guidelines, as disclosed in Schedule 17 -

 d.
 Credit default swaps